 Kick-start your career in interdisciplinary nanoscience and nanotechnology

-NanoLund always welcomes applications from outstanding candidates for Masters projects, PhD studies or for postdoctoral work.
-We offer:
+NanoLund always welcomes applications from outstanding candidates for masters projects, doctoral studies or postdoctoral work.

 - a creative, world-class interdisciplinary research environment for fundamental and applied nanoscience

 - state-of-the-art infrastructure for the fabrication and characterization of nanostructures

 - family-friendly living conditions and a high degree of social security

 - a competitive salary and full employment contracts for doctoral students and postdocs